holepunchto/autobase-discovery/README.md

 # RPC Discovery

-Discovery of RPC services using [autobase](https://github.com/holepunchto/autobase) and [protomux-rpc](https://github.com/holepunchto/protomux-rpc).
+Automatic service discovery with self-registering services, using [autobase](https://github.com/holepunchto/autobase).
+Works will with [protomux-rpc](https://github.com/holepunchto/protomux-rpc) services.

-The RPC services self-register to the discovery service.
-Clients discover them by querying the discovery service's [hyperdb](https://github.com/holepunchto/hyperdb), which is an autobase view.
+Clients discover the RPC services by querying the autodiscovery's [hyperdb](https://github.com/holepunchto/hyperdb), which is an autobase view.

 ## Install

 ```
-npm i rpc-discovery
+npm i autodiscovery
 ```

 ## Usage